Work-related skin disease

 The latest information shows:

-- Most occupational skin disease cases are contact dermatitis and similar numbers of these are caused by exposures to allergens and irritants (THOR-EPIDERM)
+- Most occupational skin disease cases identified by dermatologists within the EPIDERM scheme are contact dermatitis, of which similar numbers are caused by exposures to allergens and irritants.

-- Working with wet hands, and contact with soaps and cleaning materials continue to be the most common causes of occupational contact dermatitis (THOR-EPIDERM).
+- Contact with soaps and cleaning materials and working with wet hands continue to be the most common causes of occupational contact dermatitis according to EPIDERM reports.

-- Occupations with the highest rates are florists, hairdressers, cooks, beauticians, and certain manufacturing and health care related occupations (THOR-EPIDERM).
+- Occupations with the highest rates are florists, hairdressers, cooks, beauticians, and certain manufacturing and health care related occupations.